cosmoskitten/beam/website/src/documentation/dsls/sql/overview.md

 is translated to a `PTransform`, an encapsulated segment of a Beam pipeline.
 You can freely mix SQL `PTransforms` and other `PTransforms` in your pipeline.

-[Apache Calcite](http://calcite.apache.org) a widespread SQL dialect used in big data processing with some streaming enhancements.
+[Apache Calcite](http://calcite.apache.org) is a widespread SQL dialect used in big data processing with some streaming enhancements.
 Calcite provides the basic dialect underlying Beam SQL.